QuantEcon/lecture-python.myst/_sources/cass_koopmans_2.md

 c_ss = pp.f(k_ss) - pp.δ * k_ss
 ```

-The above code from this lecture {doc}`Cass-Koopmans Planning Model <cass_koopmans_1>` lets us compute an optimal allocation for the planning problem that turns
+The above code from this lecture {doc}`Cass-Koopmans Planning Model <cass_koopmans_1>` lets us compute an optimal allocation for the planning problem.

-out to be the allocation associated with a competitive equilibium.
+* from the preceding analysis, we know that it will also be  an  allocation associated with a competitive equilibium.

 Now  we're ready to bring in Python code that we require to compute additional objects that appear in a competitive equilibrium.